EduardoZepeda/coffee-bytes-hugo/content/posts/mis-errores-de-seo-tecnico-y-como-los-optimice/index.en.md

 How could I have prevented it?
 By logging into Google search console and replacing the old sitemap address with the new one and asking google systems for a new reading.

-### How I realized that URL structure is important in SEO
+### How I realized that URL structure is important in Tech SEO

 But that wasn't all, after the migration from Wordpress to Hugo Google detected a lot of 404 errors when accessing the old URLs and, as a result of the consequent penalty, my traffic decreased by about 70%.